LeaVandamme/K2R/README.md

 ### Output files

+K2R creates 2 binary files for each index :

+- [binary_prefix]_mmer.bin, which contains the association between each minimizer and its color identifier.
+- [binary_prefix]_color.bin, which contains the association between each color identifier and its color.

 K2R creates 1 file for each query.

 For example if the queries are launched on a file of file containing 100 paths, 100 files will be created containing the reads in which the sequences appear.

 ## Example

 Here is an example of how to use K2R, using the data provided in the example folder.
 The dataset contains reads (HiFi) from the E.Coli genome, with a 10X coverage.

-We choose to reduce the filter size to $2^26$, as the dataset is sufficiently small.
+We choose to reduce the filter size to 2^26, as the dataset is sufficiently small.

 ```